nilsmango/project7III/content/tap/manual/_index.md

 {{ image_sets(path="content/tap/manual/Edit_Overlay.jpg", format="auto", op="fit_width", quality=75, alt="Tap MIDI Notes Edit Overlay", caption='The notes Edit Overlay.' imgset_class="imgset-twothird") }}
 1. Velocities of the selected notes.
 Drag to increase and decrease.
 Takes effect on letting go.
 2. Probabilities of the selected notes.
 Drag to increase and decrease.
 Takes effect on letting go.
 3. Copy button.
 Copies the selected range and notes into the copy buffer.
 To paste either press the Paste button (pastes buffer at start of selected range) or tap any grid cell.
-You can also paste in other clips etc.
+You can also paste in other clips etc. Once copy is active button 5 turns into a deactive **Selection Mode** button.
+When you press it, you will be able to use the **Play Menu** in the [Footer Bar](#3-2-2-footer-bar) to move to other clips in the track and paste the notes there!
 4. Lengthen/shorten button.
 Lengthens or shortens the selected notes by one grid cell.
 On long-press, prolongs or shortens by one beat.
 On swipe you can change to `x2` and `/2` buttons.
 These multiply or divide the duration of the selected notes by 2.
 5. Cut button.
-Cuts the selected range and notes into the copy buffer.
+Cuts the selected range and notes into the copy buffer and deactivates **Selection Mode**.
 To paste, see "3.
 Copy button".
 6. Duplicate button.
 Duplicates the selected range and notes to the end of the selected range.
 7. Page indicator.
 Tap it or swipe on it to change the elongate/shorten buttons to `x2` and `/2` buttons.
 8. Move buttons.
 Left and right moves the selected range and notes by one grid.
 Long-press moves the selection by one eighth of the grid.
 Keep pressing to repeat.
 Up and down moves the selected range and notes by one scale step.
 Long-press moves the selected notes by one octave.